-- 1. WildEarth Guardians and Western Watersheds Project (collectively "Plaintiffs"), bring this civil action against Federal-Defendants Chip Weber, in his official capacity as Forest Supervisor for the Flathead National Forest, and the United States Forest Service (collectively "Defendants") under the Administrative Procedure Act ("APA"), 5 U.S.C. § 701 et seq., for violations of the National Environmental Policy Act ("NEPA"), 42 U.S.C. § 4321 et seq.; Executive Order 11644 (as amended by Executive Order 11989); U.S. Department of Agriculture travel management regulations, 36 C.F.R.
-Part 212; and the Endangered Species Act ("ESA"), 16 U.S.C. § 1531 et seq. - 2.
-This case challenges the Forest Service's decision finalizing the 2018 revision to the Flathead National Forest Land Management Plan (the "Forest Plan for the Flathead National Forest" or "revised Forest Plan" or "Revised Plan").
+1. WildEarth Guardians and Western Watersheds Project (collectively

+"Plaintiffs"), bring this civil action against Federal-Defendants Kurtis E. Steele, in his official capacity as Forest Supervisor for the Flathead National Forest; the United States Forest Service (collectively "Forest Service"); Aurelia Skipwith, in her capacity as Director of the U.S. Fish and Wildlife Service; and the U.S. Fish and Wildlife Service ("Fish and Wildlife Service") under the Administrative Procedure Act ("APA"), 5 U.S.C. § 701 et seq., for violations of Executive Order 11644 (as amended by Executive Order 11989); U.S. Department of Agriculture travel management regulations, 36 C.F.R.
+Part 212; and the Endangered Species Act ("ESA"), 16 U.S.C. § 1531 et seq.

+2. This case challenges the Forest Service's decision finalizing the 2018 revision to the Flathead National Forest Land Management Plan (the "Forest Plan for the Flathead National Forest" or "revised Forest Plan" or "Revised Plan").
 The Flathead National Forest (the "Flathead" or "Forest") in northwestern Montana is a crown jewel of our nation's public lands system.
 The Forest supports some of the last-remaining, fully intact native ecosystems in the country and is home to a wide variety of rare and imperiled native species, including: grizzly bears, wolverine, and Canada lynx.
 The Forest is rich in aquatic resources.
 The Forest is home to threatened runs of bull trout and vital corridors of bull trout critical habitat.

-- 3. In December 2018, the Forest Service published a Revised Plan for the Flathead National Forest.
-The Revised Plan sets the stage for forest management activities (e.g., logging, road development, recreation management, etc.) for at least the next 15 years. - 4.
-After submitting extensive comments, meeting with Forest Service personnel about their concerns during the administrative objection phase, and exhausting all other options and available remedies, Plaintiffs are compelled to pursue this civil action because the Revised Plan is legally deficient and has detrimental impacts upon a variety of native wildlife species, including: grizzly bears, wolverine, Canada lynx, and bull trout and their associated habitats on the Flathead National Forest. - 5.
-Plaintiffs' members and supporters have worked hard to protect and conserve the valuable wildlife and habitat afforded by the Flathead National Forest for many decades and remain committed to ensuring the Forest Service manages the Forest in accordance with NEPA, NFMA, and the Forest Planning Rules.
+3. In December 2018, the Forest Service published a Revised Plan for the Flathead National Forest.
+The Revised Plan sets the stage for forest management activities (e.g., logging, road development, recreation management, etc.) for at least the next 15 years.

+4. After submitting extensive comments, meeting with Forest Service personnel about their concerns during the administrative objection phase, and exhausting all other options and available remedies, Plaintiffs are compelled to pursue this civil action because the Revised Plan is legally deficient and has detrimental impacts upon a variety of native wildlife species, including: grizzly bears, wolverine, Canada lynx, and bull trout and their associated habitats on the Flathead National Forest.

+5. Plaintiffs' members and supporters have worked hard to protect and conserve the valuable wildlife and habitat afforded by the Flathead National Forest for many decades and remain committed to ensuring the Forest Service manages the

+Forest in accordance with NEPA, the Forest Service's Travel Planning Rules, and the ESA.